 Office: 7LE4 Schapiro CEPSR

-I am a second-year Ph.D. student in the Electrical Engineering Department at Columbia University, as part of the LabROSA, working with Professor Dan Ellis.
+I am a third-year Ph.D. student in the Electrical Engineering Department at Columbia University, as part of the LabROSA, working with Professor Dan Ellis.
 I also work closely with Professor John Paisley, Dr. Matt Hoffman and Dr. Gautham Mysore.
-My CV is available here, as of July 2014.
+My CV is available here, as of November 2014.
 Prior to that, I obtained my master's degree in Music and Technology program at Carnegie Mellon University, working with Professor Roger Dannenberg in the School of Computer Science, where I was part of the Computer Music Group.

 Ph.D.
 Candidate, Electrical Engineering, Columbia University, in progress